 My previous cover letter was really weak and I used to spend hours adjusting it in Word.
 Now, I can introduce any changes within minutes.
 Absolutely wonderful!

-If you're looking for a different cover letter sample, have a look at:
+If you're looking for a different cover letter sample for the field of finance, have a look at:

 - Business Cover Letter